Shamimsk511/laravel-filament-starter-kit/README.md

-# 🚀 Ercogx Starter Kit
+# 🚀 Glow Starter Kit

 This is a **Filament v3 Starter Kit** for **Laravel 12**, designed to accelerate the development of Filament-powered applications.